ingararntzen/timingdocs/docs/source/dataset.rst

 Dataset
 ========================================================================

-:ref:`dataset` is a :ref:`Cue Collection <cuecollection>` with support for flexible and efficient cue modification and lookup, even for very large collections. :ref:`Cues <cue>` are simple Javascript objects:
+:ref:`dataset` manages a collection of cues, and implements the :ref:`observablemap` with support for flexible and efficient cue modification and lookup, even for very large collections.
+:ref:`Cues <cue>` are simple Javascript objects:

 ..  code-block:: javascript